 During the advanced planning period before an event, conference calls will include government officials from across the service area (Rockaways, Nassau, and Suffolk).
 As the event or storm occurs and passes, localized damages are surveyed and identified.
-At that stage, conference calls are migrated away from a centralized call across Long Island to four separate divisionally based calls (Queens/Nassau, Central Nassau, Western Suffolk, and Eastern Suffolk) to provide more focused and meaningful local updates to officials.
+At that stage, conference calls are migrated away from a centralized call across Long Island to four separate divisionally based calls (Queens/Nassau, Central Nassau, Western Suffolk, and Eastern Suffolk) to provide more focused and meaningful local updates to officials so they can better interact with constituents by providing ever-increasing levels of geographically specific information.
+These calls also use the operator-assisted system mentioned previously.

 These calls are co-hosted by the District Manager from each affected division and the corresponding Distribution Operations Manager, in order to be able to address both politically sensitive and operational issues.